cloudfour/offCanvasMenu/README.md

 * `duration`: The time the animation should take to complete in milliseconds.
 * `container`: Nominally it should be possible to use a different container element other than the `body` element that is the default.
 But we haven't tried it!
 * `classes` : The class names that get assigned to different elements needed to make the menu work.
 You can change these if you have a conflict or other burning desire for change.
+* `transEndEventNames`: When CSS transitions are used we attach some events to the `transitionend` callback, which can differ in name browser-to-browser.
+We use a method similar to [Modernizr](http://modernizr.com/docs/#prefixed) and [Twitter Bootstrap](https://github.com/twitter/bootstrap/blob/master/js/bootstrap-transition.js) for determining the event name, referencing the keys in this list.